marcinbogiel/OpenMP_examples/README.md

 ```
 /usr/local/bin/
 ```
 Check your gcc file.
-For example it was gcc-9 in my case.
+For example, it was gcc-9 in my case.

 # Running programs in gcc with OpenMP on Mac OS
-Open new Terminal window in folder with cloned programs and put:
+Open new Terminal window in a folder with cloned programs and put:

 ```
 gcc-9 -fopenmp your_open_mp_program_name.c -o output_name